shreyashguptas/billsincongress/Documentation/architecture.md

 ## Overview

 The Congressional Bill Tracker follows a modern React architecture using Next.js 15's App Router.
-The application is built with a component-based architecture, emphasizing reusability and maintainability.
+The application is built with a component-based architecture, emphasizing reusability, maintainability, and proper handling of dynamic parameters.

 ## Key Architectural Decisions